Jonas H. Whaley

 The 825th sailed from the New York port on May 30th, 1944, aboard the Queen Elizabeth, arriving in Scotland on June 5th.
 After an additional 2 months of training, the men and equipment were loaded on LST's and arrived on Utah Beach in Normandy, France.
 They were equipped with 3" towed guns and initially assigned to the Communications Zone and they performed 12th Army Group security duties between August and December, 1944.

 The battalion entered combat near Malmedy, Belgium, on December, 17th.
 The next morning, two 3'' anti- tank guns of Lieutenant Jack Doherty's 1st and 2nd Sections, 1st Platoon, Company A, were knocked out by Kampfgruppe Peiper after crossing the Amblève River bridge at Stavelot.
-They made contact with the enemy were unable to reach the positions designated due to enemy fire.
+They made contact with the enemy but were unable to reach the positions designated due to enemy fire.
 When they attempted to withdraw and take up positions to return fire, they were hit by direct fire from the Germans, knocking out the two guns and half-tracks towing them.

 As the result of this action, six men from 1st Section were killed and two were wounded.
 All the men of the second section, including Jonas, sought refuge in nearby houses.